BEFH/minerva_servers/README.md

 * Use Anaconda/Mamba to manage packages
 * Run on the Minerva cluster in jobs

+## Considerations

+### Isolation

+Both scripts run with some degree of isolation.
+This means by default, there are some differences between the evironments within the servers and on the regular Minerva command line.

+#### VSCode

+VSCode runs with minimal isolation by default.
+This means that you have access to your standard home directory, but your shell configurations are overridden so that the terminals will work within Singularity.
+You can edit the shell configurations, but they will be overwritten if you use `--update`.

+After setup, you will be able to run *most* things directly from the default shell, but they will be running within the Singularity/Apptainer sandbox.

+* Commands within your Anaconda environment will almost certainly work well.
+* Most LSF commands will work after running `lsf_enable`.
+* You can load modules with `ml module`, but not all modules will work.

+If you have any issues, click on the "+" in the terminal tab and select "bash_minerva", "zsh_minerva" or "fish_minerva" to break out of the sandbox.

+You can also directly use the `ijob` and `regjob` scripts to start cluster jobs.

+#### RStudio

+RStudio runs with fairly stringent isolation to prevent issues with config scripts and libraries.
+This means that you will not have access to your home directory within R or RStudio.
+Environment variables will also not be passed into the session.

+Make sure you do not save files in the `/myhome` directory because they will not be preserved.

+In the terminal only, when you create a terminal, it will break out of the sandbox by default into the standard Minerva environment.

+### Runtime resources

+When running the scripts, you will start the servers in Minerva jobs.
+That means that the servers will be closed by LSF if you exceed the requested resources.
+Always keep that in mind when starting the scripts.

 ## Installation

 These scripts will be integrated into the lab setup script.